Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 * main.py
   * SetParam() -- Parameters for training
   * Train() -- Train a new model (encoder and/or decoder)
-  * Autotrain() -- Training 10 models, each with different seed
+  * AutoTrain() -- Training 10 models, each with different seed
   * Generation() -- Testing generation of new data of the learned manifold
   * Generalization() -- Testing dimension reduction from unseen data of the learned manifold
-  * InlinePlot() -- Inline plot intermediate results during training
+  * onlinePlot() -- online plot intermediate results during training
 * dataset.py
   * LoadData() -- Load data of selected dataset
 * loss.py